Free Globularly Generated Double Categories II: The Canonical Double Projection: The canonical double projection

-Finally, the compatibility of $F_\infty^{\pi}$ with relations 4 and 5 in the definition of relation $R_\infty$ follows from conditions 3 and 5 of Lemma \ref{leminductionpi1} and from the fact that $id_\mathcal{B}$ carries left and right identity transformations to left and right identity transformations and associators to associators.
+Finally, the fact that $F_\infty^{\pi}$ is well defined with respect to relations 4 and 5 in the definition of relation $R_\infty$ follows from conditions 3 and 5 of Lemma \ref{leminductionpi1} and from the fact that $id_\mathcal{B}$ carries left and right identity transformations to left and right identity transformations and associators to associators.
 This concludes the proof of the lemma.

 \end{proof}

 \begin{notation} Let $\mathcal{B}$ be a decorated bicategory.
 Let $C$ be a globularly generated double category such that $H^*C=\mathcal{B}$.
 In that case will write $V_\infty^{\pi}$ for the functor from $V_\infty$ to $C_1$ induced by $F_\infty^{\pi}$ and $R_\infty$.
 We write $H_\infty^{\pi}$ for the morphism function of $V_\infty^{\pi}$. \end{notation}